cis197-2015S/express-examples/readme.md

 ### Check it out

-Navigate to http://localhost:3000.
-You should see "hello world" in your browser.
-Yes, it's that easy!
+Navigate to http://localhost:3000/router.
+You should see "Hello from the router!" in your browser.

-Don't forget to check out the other branches for examples of middleware, routers, etc!